9 AI Agents Working at Once: The Context Problem, Race Conditions, and ECC's Fix

 My analogy: you don’t hand all 9 cooks the same cookbook and hope they each read only the pages they need.
 You have one expeditor who tells each cook “you’re making this dish right now, here’s what you need to know.”
 The cooks don’t need the whole book.
 They need the right page at the right time.

-ECC’s Answer: Iterative Retrieval — Progressive Refinement, Not One Big Dump
+ECC’s Answer: Iterative Retrieval — Search, Evaluate, Refine, Repeat

-ECC (Everything Claude Code) has a skill called iterative-retrieval that tackles this directly.
+ECC (Everything Claude Code) has a skill called iterative-retrieval that tackles the subagent context problem specifically.

 Incident 1: Article Counter Race Condition